nicolas2589/DatosMasivos/Unit_2/Evaluacion/README.md

 ```

 # Create the layer description
+we can define the layer using an array, this array contains the input layer, the output layer, and the hidden layers.
 ```scala
 // Especifica las capas de la red neuronal
 // input layer of size 4 (features), two intermediate of size 5 and 4